FATF’s next meeting to judge Pakistan’s performance over three key actions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan’s performance in the upcoming face to face meeting of the Financial Action Task Force (FATF) will be judged on the basis of three basic actions, including revised Terror Financing Risk Assessment Report prepared by the National Counter Terrorism Authority (Nacta) to identify risks and ranking of proscribed outfits that spells out plan against each of such organisations.
+ISLAMABAD: Pakistan’s performance in the upcoming face to face meeting of Financial Action Task Force (FATF) will be judged on basis of three basic actions including revised Terror Financing Risk Assessment Report prepared by the National Counter Terrorism Authority (Nacta) to identify risks and ranking of proscribed outfits that spells out plan against each of such organisations.

 Two other key points of upcoming FATF’s meeting include Cash Courier Risk Report prepared by the FBR’s Customs authorities on curbing smuggling through borders and inter-agency coordination for investigation and prosecution against banned outfits under the domain of the Ministry of Interior and provincial authorities.